 A trash bag can be a quick way to create a mattress and/or collect debris to build a mattress to be that “ground pad.”
 I have slept on 55 gallon drum liners on several occasions to reduce the conductivity of the ground by stuffing with leaves or pine needles.
-Just getting your hips, torso, and head/shoulders insulated from the ground is usually enough (and a good thing too, as one-bag is not body-length).
+Just keeping your hips, torso, and head/shoulders insulated from the ground is usually enough (and a good thing too, as one-bag is not body-length).

 Duvet – if fire is not possible, having that second or third drum liner can be a God send as a drum liner can be stuffed with vegetation to create a natural duvet.
 Just watch out for that trapped moisture when putting this insulated “blanket” on top of you.

 Dry Storage – When raining while in warm weather, you can use the bag as dry storage.
 I simply take off my shirt and any gear I want to keep dry, put it in the trash bag, and wait for that summer shower to pass.
 I will do the same when walking through thick vegetation covered in dew.
 Once the moisture is passed, I still have something dry to wear.